Mexico: Policy

 Agricultural Finance

-In agricultural finance, Mexico has traditionally relied on several Government financial institutions to augment the activities of the commercial banking sector:
+In agricultural finance, Mexico relies on two domestic Government financial institutions to augment the activities of the commercial banking sector:

-- Funds Instituted in Relation with Agriculture (FIRA—Fideicomisos Instituidos en Relación con la Agricultura);
+• Funds Instituted in Relation with Agriculture (FIRA—Fideicomisos Instituidos en Relación con la Agricultura); and

 FIRA was created in 1954 by the Mexican Government to offer credits, guarantees, training, technical assistance, and support of technology transfer to Mexico’s agricultural, forestry, fishery, and rural sectors.
-This second-tier, Government-owned fund is managed by Banco de México, Mexico’s central bank.
+This Government-owned fund is managed by Banco de México (Mexico’s central bank) and operates as a second-tier lender through a wide range of financial intermediaries.
+These intermediaries include banks, Multi-Purpose Financial Societies (SOFOMES—Sociedades Financieras de Objeto Múltiple), credit unions, warehouse companies, Popular Financial Societies (SOFIPOS—Sociedades Financieras Populares), and Cooperative Societies of Savings and Loans.
+Additionally, FIRA offers support in the form of business training, technical assistance, consulting, technology transfer, and strengthening of skills.

-According to FIRA’s 2020 annual report, FIRA’s Institutional Plan for 2020–24 outlines three priority objectives: (1) financial inclusion; (2) productivity and efficiency; and (3) sustainability.
-Within the financial inclusion objective in 2020, about 2.2 million of FIRA’s 2.4 million borrowers were “microempresas”—small-scale firms with less than 10 employees and income not more than 4 million pesos—about 186,000 U.S. dollars, using the nominal exchange rate for 2020.
-To foster productivity and efficiency within Mexico’s agricultural, forestry, fishing, and rural sectors, FIRA lent a total of 416.3 billion pesos (19.4 billion U.S. dollars) for agricultural and rural financing, a real increase of 26.8 percent from 2019.
-FIRA designated 9.4 billion pesos to projects for managing environmental risks, promoting sustainable investments, efficiently using natural resources, and circulating best practices, and to other activities related to environmental sustainability.
-In response to the Coronavirus (COVID-19) pandemic, FIRA also pursued a fourth priority objective: maintaining financial sustainability and institutional capacity.
-In pursuit of this objective, FIRA discounted some of its new loans and restructured some of its existing loans.
+FIRA’s Institutional Plan for 2020–24 (as described in its 2023 annual report) outlines three priority objectives: (1) financial inclusion; (2) productivity and efficiency; and (3) sustainability.
+Within the financial inclusion objective in 2023, about 2.1 million of FIRA’s 2.3 million borrowers were “microempresas”—small-scale firms with not more than 10 employees and annual income not more than 4 million pesos—about 225,000 U.S. dollars, using the nominal exchange rate for 2023.
+To foster productivity and efficiency within Mexico’s agricultural, forestry, fishing, and rural sectors, FIRA lent a total of 341.4 billion pesos (19.2 billion U.S. dollars) for agricultural and rural financing, a real increase of 35 percent from 2015.
+FIRA designated 19.9 billion pesos (1.1 billion U.S. dollars) in 2023 to projects for managing environmental risks, promoting sustainable investments, efficiently using natural resources, and circulating best practices, and to other activities related to environmental sustainability.
+In response to the Coronavirus (COVID-19) pandemic, FIRA added a fourth priority objective: maintaining financial sustainability and institutional capacity.
+In pursuit of this objective, FIRA has aimed to maintain the real (inflation-adjusted) value of its assets at the level observed at the close of 2018.

-FOCIR’s mission is “to support and complement the economic capacity of rural producers and their economic organizations, to promote the development and consolidation of rural and agro-industrial companies, through investments, long-term investment, in a temporary and minority form, that trigger projects of high potential and social benefit.”
-FOCIR’s 2020 annual report indicated FOCIR contributes to a set of six agribusiness investment funds, used “to trigger sustainable productive projects, the development of technical, productive, and commercial capacity, and the integration of local circuits of production, marketing, investment, and financing.”
-The total amount of investment planned is about 2.9 billion pesos (135 million U.S. dollars), where about one-third comes from FOCIR.
+FOCIR’s mission is to “contribute to the development of the rural and agro-industrial sector in a sustainable manner, through long-term investment that triggers projects with high potential and social benefit.”
+FOCIR’s 2020 annual report indicated FOCIR contributes to a set of six agribusiness investment funds—used “to trigger sustainable productive projects, the development of technical, productive, and commercial capacity, and the integration of local circuits of production, marketing, investment, and financing.”
+Among FOCIR’s main activities are to promote long-term investments through the Agribusiness Capital Investment Funds (FICA—Fondos de Inversión de Capital en Agronegocios) and to act as an institutional investor in projects favoring rural and agribusiness development via Capital Investment Financial Intermediaries as a Limited Partner and/or Adherent Trustor (Intermediarios Financieros de Inversión de Capital como Socio Limitado y/o Fideicomitente Adherente).
+In both activities, FOCIR acts as a temporary, minority partner (7–10 years, not more than 35 percent).
+At the close of 2023, FOCIR had a balance of temporary investments, funds with specific purposes, and checking accounts—all totaling about 1.7 billion pesos (98 million U.S. dollars).
 FOCIR is part of Mexico’s Secretariat of Treasury and Public Credit (Secretaría de Hacienda y Crédito Público).

 OECD Support Estimates